Skip to content

 Section titled “Hands-On Exercise: Deploy a VPC Architecture from CloudFormation”

-Create a template that defines a VPC with public and private subnets.
+Develop a robust architectural template that properly declares a VPC alongside fully defined public and private networking subnets.

 Solution